viet34tqc/notebook/typescript.md

 Why:
 Enable types, interface to be used as a parameter => help to reuse the same code for different type of inputs

+When:
+When you don't know which type of input you pass in

 Let's say you have a function like this:

 ```ts